Click to Rate and Give Feedback

 Visual Studio creates a new ASP.NET Web site and opens the Default.aspx page.

-7. In Solution Explorer, click the name of the Web site, and then press F4 to open the Properties window.
+8. In Solution Explorer, click the name of the Web site.

 This instructs Visual Studio to specify a fixed port instead of a randomly selected port when it starts the ASP.NET Development Server.
 For this walkthrough, you must have a fixed port number that you can use when you generate the client proxy classes and configuration files.
 For more information, see How to: Specify a Port for the ASP.NET Development Server.